Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Introduction

 \item Fluctuations that are significantly amplified can potentially probe the dangerous region above the instability scale $\mu_{\rm inst}$ \cite{Tang:2013bz, Espinosa:2015qea}, defined by the Higgs self-coupling running to negative values, i.e. $\lambda(\mu_{\rm inst})=0$.
-Requiring the classical stability of our Universe imposes constraints on the top quark mass, as this is the major actor in the negative running of $\lambda$ \cite{Bezrukov:2014bra, Hiller:2024zjp}.\footnote{The values of the top quark masses used in this work refer to the top quark \textit{pole} mass, $m_t^{\text{pole}}$, which differs from the \textit{Monte Carlo reconstructed} mass, $m_t^{\text{rec}}$, typically extracted using event generators like PYTHIA or HERWIG.
-The difference between these quantities is approximately $1$--$2$ GeV.
-Recent measurements confirm that $m_t^{\text{pole}}$ is consistently lower than $m_t^{\text{rec}}$, with $m_t^{\text{pole}} = 170.5 \pm 0.8 \, \text{GeV}$~\cite{CMS:2019esx} and $m_t^{\text{rec}} = 171.77 \pm 0.37 \, \text{GeV}$~\cite{CMS:2023ebf}.}
+Requiring the classical stability of our Universe imposes constraints on the top-quark mass, as this is the major actor in the negative running of $\lambda$ \cite{Bezrukov:2014bra, Hiller:2024zjp}.

 \item The generation of large spatial gradients leads inevitably to the production of a Stochastic Gravitational-Wave Background (SGWB).
-The signal is generated as the classicalised Higgs fluctuations enter the post-tachyonic non-linear dynamics, when the self-scattering process fragments the homogeneous patches inside the Hubble volume \cite{Bettoni:2024ixe}.
+The signal is generated as the classicalised Higgs fluctuations enter the post-tachyonic non-linear dynamics, when the self-scattering process fragments the homogeneous patches generated by the tachyonic instability inside the Hubble volume \cite{Bettoni:2024ixe}.

 \end{enumerate}